Masefield Road, Hartlepool, Cleveland TS25 4JY

 For children aged between 4 and 16 years with a terminal diagnosis and receiving palliative care.
 Click for link.

-This Autumn, the rebellion will be televised, Friday 21 October, live on Channel 4.
 It's time to overthrow cancer by any means necessary.
-Join us, pledge your support, indulge your rebellious side and fundraise however you want.
+Join us, pledge your support, indulge your rebellious side and fund-raise however you want.
 As long as it's raising money you're one of us.

 The Royal British Legion provides help and welfare to the serving and ex-Service community and their families, is one of the UK's largest membership organisations, is the nation's custodian of Remembrance and runs the annual Poppy Appeal.